aakshatha02/aakshatha02/README.md

 - 🛠️ I specialize in building and optimising scalable data pipelines, analysing large datasets and delivering actionable insights to drive business growth.

-- 💡 Currently exploring moder data tools, frameworks, and techniques to unlock the power of data.
+- 💡 Currently exploring moder data tools, frameworks, and Gen AI (RAG) to unlock the power of data.

 - ✍️ I love sharing knowledge and write about data engineering topics on [Medium](https://medium.com/@akshathakulal).